About the Fabergé Galas

 Actions at the Fabergé Galas

 The Fabergé Galas are an effective opportunity for the Anglo-Russian community to become familiar with the Fabergé brand.
-They are also a chance to build bridges of shared connection.
-Furthermore, the galas are also an elegant way to spotlight Fabergé’s ongoing commitment to the history of Russian creativity and iconic Russian art.
+They are also a chance to build bridges of cultural understanding.
+Furthermore, the galas are an elegant way to spotlight Fabergé’s ongoing commitment to the history of Russian creativity and iconic Russian art.

 At times of heightened political chariness, it can be enlightening to explore shared cultural heritage.
 Sergei Eisenstein is an iconic filmmaker.
 Fabergé is an iconic brand.
 We are delighted to sponsor Kino Klassika to encourage familiarity with the best of Russian culture.Sean Gilbertson